Species III

 Where can I find Species III parents guide and age rating?

-The official parents guide for Species III identifies it as Not Rated.
-Our detailed advisory section above covers all content warnings for families.
+The official parents guide for Species III identifies it as R. Our detailed advisory section above covers all content warnings for families.

 What is the total runtime of Species III?